Chesapeake and Ohio Canal National Historical Park: Federal government purchases canal

 In 1938, the abandoned canal was obtained from the B&O Railroad by the United States in exchange for a loan from the federal Reconstruction Finance Corporation.
 The government planned to restore it as a recreation area.
 Additionally, it was viewed as a project for employment for the jobless during the Great Depression.
 By 1940, the first 22 mi of the canal were repaired and rewatered, from Georgetown to Violettes lock (Lock 23) and returned to operating condition by African-American enrollees with the Civilian Conservation Corps.
 The first Canal Clipper boat, giving mule-driven rides, began in 1941.
 It was later replaced by the John Quincy Adams in the 1960s.

 The project was halted when the United States entered World War II and resources were needed elsewhere.
 In 1941, Harry Athey suggested to President Franklin Roosevelt that the canal could be converted into an underground highway or a bomb shelter with its roof for landing airplanes.
 The whole idea was deemed impractical due to the river's periodic flooding.
 In 1942, freshets destroyed the rewatered sections of the canal.
 National Park Service (NPS) official Arthur E. Demaray pressed that the canal from Dam #1 be restored, to supply water to the Dalecarlia Reservoir in case sabotage or bombing destroyed the normal conduits of water.
 Since this transformed the canal into a concern of national security, in 1942, the War Production Board approved the work.
 By 1943, Congress had funded the work, repairs were done, and the Park Service resumed boat trips in October 1943.

-The Congress expressed interest in developing the canal and towpath as a parkway.
+Congress expressed interest in developing the canal and towpath as a parkway.
 Because of the flooding from the 1920s to the 1940s, the Army Corps of Engineers proposed building 14 dams, that would have permanently inundated 74 miles of towpath, as well as the Monocacy and Antietam aqueducts.
 Around 1945, the Corps wanted to remove Dam #8, which would destroy any hope of rewatering the canal above Dam #5, as well as put a levee around in the Cumberland area.
 Much of this was done, with the NPS cooperating with the Corps, since maintaining an operating canal all the way to Cumberland was too expensive, as well as wanting to preserve the western parts of the canal.